RaniaMostafa0/Clothing-Segmentation-DeepLabV3/README.md

 - **Backbone**: ResNet101 (ImageNet/COCO-pretrained), encoding 256×256 input down to a 16×16, 2048-channel feature map.
 - **ASPP (Atrous Spatial Pyramid Pooling)**: Parallel atrous convolutions at dilation rates 6, 12, 18, capturing multi-scale context without further downsampling.
-- **Classifier head**:The ASPP features are passed through the DeepLabV3 classifier head, which predicts per-pixel logits for the 11 clothing classes.
-The prediction is then upsampled to the input image resolution.
+- **Classifier head**: The ASPP features are passed through the DeepLabV3 classifier head.
+The final 1×1 convolution was replaced to predict 11 clothing classes instead of the original 21 COCO classes.
+The resulting logits are then upsampled to the input image resolution.
-- **Output head**: Final classifier replaced to predict 11 classes instead of the original 21 COCO classes.
+- **Loss**: CrossEntropyLoss for pixel-wise multiclass classification.
-- **Loss**: CrossEntropyLoss (standard for multiclass, mutually-exclusive pixel classification).
+- Transfer learning was used by initializing the ResNet101 backbone with pretrained weights and replacing the final classification layer to match the 11 clothing classes.

 ## Dataset